ebruun/ECL_robotic_cell/README.md

-This has no version number:

-`conda env export --from-history --name ecl_robotic_cell> environment.yml`

-this has no build number:
+## Making clean environment.yml file

+export only explictly downloaded packages:

-`conda env export --no-builds --name ecl_robotic_cell > environment.yml`
+`conda env export --from-history --name ecl_robotic_cell > environment.yml`

-create new:
+create new from environment.yml file:
 `conda env create`

+## Linting and Pre-commit

-if you change the conda environment, make sure to update the file .git/hooks/pre-commit file (I don't think pre-commit is installed for this repo, so probably ignore this)
+(pre-commit is not set up for this repo, so probably ignore this)

+make sure .pre-commit-config.yaml file is up to date

+language_version: python (use system version of python)

-`pre-commit install`
+run this: `pre-commit install`

+in .vscode/settings.json make sure formatonsave = TRUE

 # ECL Robotic Cell